pcko1/Deep-Drug-Coder/README.md

 - `get_graphs()`: Export model graphs to .png files using `pydot` and `graphviz` ([might fail](https://github.com/AppliedDataSciencePartners/DeepReinforcementLearning/issues/3)).
 - `save()`: Save the model in a .zip directory.

-### Future
-- Add support for `tensorflow==2.0.0` and `keras==2.3.0`.
-- Add CPU support.

 ### Issues
 Please report all installation / usage issues by opening an [issue](https://github.com/pcko1/Deep-Drug-Coder/issues) at this repo.

 - Currently, we have noticed erroneous behavior of some functions with `numpy.__version__==1.17.2`, please stick to `1.16.5` for now.
-- `tensorflow-gpu` version 1.12.0 has been officially deprecated from PyPI, you can only find it in conda as of now by running `conda install -c anaconda tensorflow-gpu==1.12.0` after running the installer.